+'''

+<pkg.cfg_vars> ./configure <pkg.cfg_params> <pkg.mak_vars> make <pkg.mak_params>

+'''

-<pkg.cfg_vars> ./configure <pkg.cfg_params> <pkg.mak_vars> make <pkg.mak_params> thirdparty build config changes are specified in the toplevel file: cin_config.
+The thirdparty Makefile has a set of default vars and params used to build each of the needed thirdparty packages, but you can specify new or overriding values for these Makefile substitutions.
+These thirdparty build config changes are specified in the toplevel file: cin\config.
 By using this file, you can save the configuration changes made for the current build to use the next time you do a new build.
-For example, to add an include file path to the giflib build, add this line to cin_config:
+For example, to add an include file path to the giflib build, add this line to cin\config: